 Crawfish Etouffee

 How to Make Crawfish Etouffee

-The Trinity Roux™ in a cast iron skillet.
+The Trinity Roux™ in a black skillet.

 And that's it, y'all!!

 The aromas escaping this crawfish etouffee as it simmers on the stove are nothing short of blissful!
 And the crimson color with pops of plump crawfish tails and charred veggie bits is just downright mesmerizing.
+The flavors are incredible, with the seasoned crawfish tails overflowing in the deep, rich red gravy

+Crawfish Etouffee